With sheep wandering around a picturesque village you could well believe you’d stepped back in time to the 1960s when looking around Goathland.

 How to get to Goathland (Aidensfield)

 Goathfield is situated directly in the North Yorkshire Moors so it’s fairly remote.
+It makes a great day trip from York.

 The best way to get to the village and to independently explore is coming by car.
 It’s around 40 miles (1 hour) from York, 10 miles (20 mins) from Whitby and 25 miles (40 mins) from Scarborough.